lifeBalance/in_action/README.md

 That should be enough for getting our spec to pass.
 Now we can query our `Ticket` model asking it for tickets with a given state, even using chained queries such as `tag:ticket state:open`.

+### Searching by clicking tag link
+The final feature in this chapter is about turning all tags into links so when a user clicks on them, she's shown only the tickets for that tag.
+We start adding a new scenario to the `searching_spec.rb` file.
+The steps for making it pass:

+* Inside the `tags/_tag.html.erb` we need to wrap the tag names inside link tags.

+And that should get the spec green.

 [1]: https://www.manning.com/books/rails-4-in-action
 [2]: https://en.wikipedia.org/wiki/Behavior-driven_development